 Istanbul’s bustling streets are famous for their delectable doner kebabs, but there’s so much more to explore when it comes to street food in this vibrant city.
-From savory stuffed mussels to sweet sesame-covered simit bread, Istanbul is a haven for foodies looking to discover lesser-known yet equally delicious treats.
+From savory stuffed mussels to sweet simit bread covered in sesame seeds, Istanbul is a haven for foodies looking to discover lesser-known yet equally delicious treats.

 So join us on a culinary adventure as we uncover the best-hidden gems of Istanbul’s street food scene!

-Here are some of our favorite lesser-known street foods in Istanbul:
+Here are my top 4 favorite lesser-known street foods in Istanbul:

 - Midye dolma